-All claims are processed through the Medicaid Management Information System (MMIS) and are subject to postpayment validation.
-When problems with service validation are identified on a post-payment review, erroneous or invalidated claims are voided from the claims payment system and the previous payment recouped from the provider.
+All claims are processed through the Medicaid Management Information System (MMIS) and are subject to post-payment validation.
+When problems with service validation are identified on a post payment review, erroneous or invalidated claims are voided from the claims payment system and the previous payments are recouped from the provider.